 For Sofia, I was lucky enough to have a box especially made by a good friend for baby memories.

 For my twins I bought these lovely baby boxes, which cost £12.99 each from a company called Phoenix Trading (which doesn’t exist now).
-My 1st Years does some gorgeous ones.

 The memory boxes have things in like their scans, new baby cards, gift tags off presents, the first babygros they wore in the hospital and their baby id bracelets from the hospital.
 I continue to add to these with bits and bobs such as first passport photos and mementoes from their first birthdays.